 In sum version: Another London Walk that just keeps on giving.

-The Grand Union Canal – Little Venice & Paddington Green walk takes place at 2 pm on Thursday, December 27 and at 2.30 pm on Sunday, February 17.
+The Grand Union Canal – Little Venice & Paddington Green walk takes place at 2.30 pm on Sunday, August 4.

 Meeting place is at PaddingtonTube, Bakerloo Line exit, on Praed Street.